cappuchinese/Intro-Java/src/main/java/week5_final_assignments/choice_4_TaxBrowser.md

     }
 ```

-You will need to extract these datafields from the archive:
+You will need to extract these data fields from the archive:

   * tax ID
   * parent tax ID